firebase/geofire-js/README.md

 ### GeoQuery

 A standing query that tracks a set of keys matching a criteria.
-A new `GeoQuery` is returned every time you call `GeoFire.query()`.
+A new `GeoQuery` is created every time you call `GeoFire.query()`.

 #### GeoQuery.center()